tigoe/hue-control/README.md

 Now you're ready to write code for your hub.
 Regardless of what environment you're programming in, you'll use the username you established here.

-Note: recent versions of the Chrome browser have disabled this interface.
-If you can't get to the debug interface, you can do everything it can do through  a command line interface using [curl](#connecting-through-curl)
+_Note:_ recent versions of the Chrome browser have disabled the debug interface.
+If you can't get to the debug interface, you can do everything it can do through  a command line interface using [curl](#connecting-through-curl).

 ## Other Features of the Debug Clip Interface